Space-time accessibility supports participation in after-work leisure activities: Conclusions

 By embedding accessibility into a human capabilities framework, this work shifts the discourse from infrastructure provision toward understanding how individuals convert transport resources into meaningful participation.
 Future research should extend this analysis to non-commuting populations, incorporate dynamic time budgets, and examine the longitudinal impacts of accessibility improvements on social inclusion and well-being.
-As cities pursue more equitable and sustainable mobility systems, metrics like space-time accessibility can serve as valuable tools to identify gaps, monitor policy impacts, and prioritize interventions that expand real freedoms to engage in everyday urban life.
+As cities pursue more equitable and sustainable mobility systems, more nuanced accessibility metrics, such as space-time accessibility, can serve as valuable tools to identify gaps, monitor policy impacts, and prioritize interventions that expand real freedoms to engage in everyday urban life.